hrbigelow/streamvis/README.md

     streamvis_server 5006 data/demo.yaml hdfs://bucket/path/to/file
     streamvis_server 5006 data/demo.yaml /path/to/file

-Starts the server on localhost:PORT, using the yaml SCHEMA file to configure how the data in PATH is plotted.
+Starts the web server on localhost:PORT, using the yaml SCHEMA file to configure how the data in PATH is plotted.
 PATH may be any locator accepted by [tf.io.gfile.GFile](https://www.tensorflow.org/api_docs/python/tf/io/gfile/GFile).
+Visit localhost:PORT to see interactive plots, and watch the data progressively appear as your data-producing application runs.

 The non-local (`gs://` etc) forms of PATH enable you to run your data producing application and the server on different machines, and communicate through the shared